deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/variance.png)

-Squaring the differences between data points and the mean makes them positive, so that values above and below the mean don't cancel each other out.
+For both variance and standard deviation, squaring the differences between data points and the mean makes them positive, so that values above and below the mean don't cancel each other out.

 Let's assume you plotted the age (x axis) and height (y axis) of those indivuals and came up with an oblong scatterplot:

 ![Alt text](../img/scatterplot.png)

-PCA draws straight, explanatory lines through data, like linear regression.
+PCA attempts to draw straight, explanatory lines through data, like linear regression.

 Each straight line represents a "principal component," or a relationship between an independent and dependent variable.
 While there are as many principal components as there are dimensions in the data, PCA's role is to prioritize them.